dask/dask/docs/source/dashboard.rst

 =====================

 Profiling parallel code can be challenging, but the :doc:`Dask distributed scheduler <scheduling>` provides live feedback via its interactive dashboard.

-## Include dashboard picture status page

 A link that redirects to the dashboard will prompt in the terminal where the scheduler is created, and it is also shown when you create a ``Client`` and connect the scheduler.

 .. code-block:: python